 Students on the HES-SO Art & Design faculty’s Bachelor’s degree programmes must have obtained a Baccalaureate, a Federal Vocational Baccalaureate related to the field of study, or a Specialised Baccalaureate in the field of art and design.
 Equivalent qualifications and academic studies will also be considered.

-The applications have to be submitted by April 12 2021.
+The applications have to be submitted online by April 25 2022.
 Only completed and validated online forms will be considered.
-Admission interviews will take place on May 5 and 6 2021.
+Admission interviews will take place on May 11, 12 and 13 2002.

 Presentation of the Bachelor in Fine Arts and of the MAPS - Master of Arts in Public Spheres by Camille Villetard and Matthieu Barbezat (duo Barbezat-Villetard), who both studied at the EDHEA